amsharifian/ChainSaw-Sim/README.md

    - `<MAX_ILP>`: Breaking each chain at every live-in and live-out so that we can get highest available ILP from the chains.
    - `<MERGE>`: Running `mergeq` algorithm on input graph.
    - `<FUSE>`: Running memory fusion mode.
-   - `<MAX_NUM_CHAIN>`: Maximum nubmer chains.
+   - `<MAX_NUM_CHAIN>`: Maximum number chains.
    - `<MAX_LIVE_OUT>`: Maximum number of live-out for each chain.
    - `<MAX_LIVE_IN>`: Maximum number of live-in for each chain.
    - `<BLOCK_LIMIT>`: Number of bypass registers.

  2. **Core.def**:

  Core.def contains Core's config variables.
-By setting these vriables you can control the Core's fabric parameters:
+By setting these variables you can control the Core's fabric parameters:

   - `<MEMORY_MODE>`: Choosing core's memory system.
   - `<LANE_SIZE>`: Set how many instructions each lane can support.
-  - `<SCHEDULER>`: _Chainsaw_ supports two different scheduling strategeies.
+  - `<SCHEDULER>`: _Chainsaw_ supports two different scheduling strategies.
   - `<NUM_LANE>`: Set number of lanes.